Alex Tanguay: Return to Colorado

 With the Flames embracing a rebuild of the team, on June 27, 2013, Tanguay was traded back to his original club, the Colorado Avalanche, along with Cory Sarich in exchange for Shane O'Brien and David Jones.
+The trade reunited with his former teammate, Patrick Roy, in which Roy was the head coach at the time.
 In his homecoming game with the Avalanche in their season opener for the 2013–14 season, Tanguay posted 3 assists in a 6–1 victory over the Anaheim Ducks.
 He was instrumental in Colorado's league best start to the season until he suffered a knee injury after 13 games in a contest against the Montreal Canadiens on November 2, 2013.
 Tanguay missed the next 36 games before returned to play on January 24, 2014, against the Florida Panthers.
 Tanguay was limited to just 3 further appearances with the club before he was ruled out for the remainder of the season to undergo hip surgery on February 21, 2014.
 In his 16 games, Tanguay totalled 11 points and helped the Avalanche to a 15–1 record when in the line-up.

 In the final season of his contract with the Avalanche in 2015–16, Tanguay struggled to retain his offensive role in the top six, registering just 4 goals in 52 games.
 On February 29, 2016 Tanguay was traded to the Arizona Coyotes along with Conner Bleackley and Kyle Wood in exchange for Mikkel Bødker.
 He made a successful transition and played out the season in contributing with 13 points in 18 games.

 As an unrestricted free agent over the following summer, Tanguay proceeded to go un-signed into the 2016–17 season.
 On February 16, 2017, he officially noted his retirement from professional hockey in accepting a Studio analyst role for the NHL Network.